 Some individuals have had a go at doing what they think is HIT only to give up when they got lacklustre results because they hadn’t had access to resources that could give them the knowledge to apply HIT correctly right from the get go.
 It certainly takes some focus to get good at HIT, there is a learning curve: skills to acquire and apply.
 Luckily this series of blog posts is specifically intended to help you learn to apply HIT well from the very start of your journey so that you can get the rewards and the results you deserve from exercise.

 This post is the first in a series that makes up the ultimate guide to HIT.
 The focus here has been on giving you an overview of what HIT is and isn’t, providing you with a greater context and expectations for your journey into HIT.
-Next time, we crank up the dial and get into the HIT exercise protocol itself, the primary principles of HIT, the supporting science and I reveal the exercises and workout routines that will elevate your training to the next level.
+In the posts that follow, we will crank up the dial and get into the HIT exercise protocol itself, the primary principles of HIT, the supporting science and I reveal the exercises and workout routines that will elevate your training to the next level.
 Till then… be stronger!

 Have something to say?
 We’re listening!